warjwarj/Expenditure/README.md

 # expenditure

 Summarise your expenditures into categories using bank transaction data.
-Add new categories and modify how we classify transactions into categories in the categorisation dictionary.
+Add new categories and modify how we classify transactions in the categorisation dictionary found in main.py.

 ## Setup